Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 Water-based paints and stains are generally harder to apply than oil-based paints or stains, but deck stains are generally easier to apply than deck paints.

-If you are repainting your deck, you must remove old peeling and chipped paint/stain via light sanding before repainting or restaining.
-For maintenance repainting/restaining, you might not need to restain but you should repaint/restain the entire deck to ensure an even coating.
-Paints may require a primer if there isn’t one included in the product.
+If you are repainting your deck, you must remove old, peeling, or chipped paint or stain via light sanding before repainting or restaining.
+For maintenance repainting or restaining, you should treat the entire deck to ensure an even coating.
+Deck paints may require a primer if there isn’t one included in the product.

 #5: Longevity

-Water-based deck paint and solid stains will generally last longer than transparent stains or oil-based deck paint.
+Water-based deck paint and solid stains will generally last longer than transparent stains or oil-based deck paints.

-Exterior paint can last 5-10 years before it needs to be reapplied.
-Solid stains can last 3 to 5 years if applied correctly, and transparent/semi-transparent stains may need to be reapplied every other year.
+Exterior paint can last 5–10 years before it needs to be reapplied.
+Solid stains can last 3–5 years if applied correctly, and transparent/semi-transparent stains may need to be reapplied every other year.

-You must consider the climate when choosing a stain or paint because certain stains and paints are designed to work better in specific climates and will deteriorate quicker in others.
-Professionally applied paints and stains may last longer than DIY home jobs.
+Be sure to consider the climate when choosing a stain or paint because certain finishes are designed to work better in specific climates and will deteriorate quickly in others.
+Professionally applied paints and stains often last longer than DIY home jobs.

 #6: Maintenance

-A painted deck is easier to clean than a stained deck.
-Stained decks result in a matte surface that can make it more difficult to sweep than the slick surface of painted decks.
+A painted deck is easier to clean than a deck that has been stained.
+Stained decks result in a matte surface that can make them more difficult to sweep than the slick surface of painted decks.

-A stained deck is more amenable to pressure washing than a painted deck, but it is important that you implement a low setting and distance to avoid stripping the stain.
+A stained deck is more amenable to pressure washing than a painted deck, but it’s important to implement a low setting and close distance to avoid stripping the stain.

 Which Is It?
-Is It Better to Paint or Stain a Deck?
+Is Paint or Stain Better for a Deck?

-If you are uncertain about what is best for you and your deck, you can always count on a professional to do that job right.
-Two Brothers Painting is here to help with all of your exterior painting needs.
+If you are uncertain about what is best for you and your deck, you can always count on a professional to make the decision for you.
+Two Brothers Painting is here to help with all your exterior painting needs.

 • Deck paint typically lasts longer and is more durable against wear and tear.

-• Paint provides a better protective barrier to your deck, fighting off moisture and UV rays more successfully.
+• Paint provides a better protective barrier for your deck and is more successful at fighting off moisture and UV rays.

-• A painted deck provides a slick surface that is easier to clean.
+• A painted deck provides a slick surface that’s easier to clean.

 • Deck paint lasts longer than stain.